RajasekharPalleti/cropin_automation_techops/README.md

 Follow these steps to set up the project on a new machine.

 ### 1. Clone the Repository
+create a folder in your local machine and clone the repository into that folder
 ```bash
 git clone https://github.com/RajasekharPalleti/cropin_automation_techops.git
 cd cropin_automation_techops